pnp/sp-dev-fx-webparts/samples/react-carousel/README.md

   createdDate: 06/17/2016 12:00:00 AM
 ---

-# React Carousel Web Part
+# Images and Videos in a Carousel

 ## Summary